Cloud DNS Granular IAM Permissions for Record Sets

 Duration: 02:00

-You cannot bind IAM conditions directly to the standard roles/dns.admin role.
-Instead, you must separate record set management from other administrative tasks using two custom roles:
+If you prefer simpler conditions, you can separate record set management from other administrative tasks using two custom roles:

 1. DnsRecordSetAdmin: Contains permissions to create, delete, get, and update resource record sets.
 This role will be granted conditionally.